 Our Mission

-To provide space for young artists to create and inspire each other and our community with professional quality performances.
-Using content and stories that meet our student’s needs and help to create compassionate and empathetic individuals.
+Co-founded by Brett Scott and Daniel Bates in 2022, Purple Summer Theatre was created to provide space for young artists to create and inspire each other and our community with professional-quality performances.
+Using content and stories that meet our students’ needs and help to create compassionate and empathetic individuals.

-Brett Scott grew up in New York City and later moved to Florida to attend the University of Miami, where he earned his Bachelor of Fine Arts in Performance.
-He went on to receive his Master of Fine Arts from the National Theatre Conservatory at the Denver Center for the Performing Arts.
+Brett Scott is an award-winning and accomplished theatre educator, director, and performer who grew up in New York City before moving to Florida.
+He holds a Bachelor of Fine Arts in Performance from the University of Miami and a Master of Fine Arts from the National Theatre Conservatory at the Denver Center for the Performing Arts.

-Five years ago, Brett and Daniel Bates founded the nonprofit theatre company, Purple Summer Theatre, with the mission of giving high school and college students a space to create, perform, play in the pit orchestra, and gain hands-on experience in tech and crew positions.
-This summer, Purple Summer Theatre will present Bonnie and Clyde.
+Six years ago, Scott co-founded the non-profit Purple Summer Theatre with Daniel Bates, dedicated to giving high school and college students a space to create, perform, play in the pit orchestra, and gain hands-on experience in tech and crew.
+This summer, the company will present Parade by Jason Robert Brown.

 Daniel Bates is a Grammy Award-nominated tenor and Performing Artist committed to arts education.
 Since 2023, he has served as the Director of Choirs and Musical Director at American Heritage School, where he has music directed productions including Mamma Mia, The Drowsy Chaperone, Joseph and the Amazing Technicolor Dreamcoat, Into the Woods, and Footloose.